Ph-IRES/pub_club/sci_writing.md

    - **Example of passive**: The experiment was conducted, and the data were analyzed by the team.

    - **Revision**: The team conducted the experiment and analyzed the data.

-* Writing the Abstract: Write the abstract last to ensure it accurately summarizes the content of your paper.

 * Start with an Outline: Create an outline of your paper before you start writing to organize your thoughts and structure your arguments.